 Artificial Intelligence Working Group

-Three workshops are planned and you can learn more about each workshop on their respective webpages linked below.
+Three workshops were held and you can learn more about each workshop on their respective webpages linked below or the Roadmap webpage.

 Below are some CCC materials produced by the now-retired AI task force and curated for this working group, which include: